iccaving/icccsite/README.md

 ##Special pages/posts

 ###Announcments/info posts
-Announcments (or info posts or whatever) on the main page with the type 'index' can also have the following metadata:
+Announcements (or info posts or whatever) on the main page with the type 'index' can also have the following metadata (in addition to the article metadata above):

-*Link*: To set the a custom link from the announcmenet.
+*Link*: To set the a custom link from the announcement.

 *Linktext*: What the link text should be.